tianrun-chen/SAM-Adapter-PyTorch/README.md

-## SAM Fails to Segment Anything?—SAM-adapter: Adapting SAM in Underperformed Scenes
+## SAM-adapter: Adapting SAM in Underperformed Scenes

-Tianrun Chen, Lanyun Zhu, Chaotao Ding, Runlong Cao, Yan Wang, Zejian Li, Lingyun Sun, Papa Mao, Ying Zang
+Tianrun Chen, Lanyun Zhu, Chaotao Ding, Runlong Cao, Yan Wang, Shangzhan Zhang, Zejian Li, Lingyun Sun, Papa Mao, Ying Zang

 <a href='https://www.kokoni3d.com/'> KOKONI, Moxin Technology (Huzhou) Co., LTD </a>, Zhejiang University, Singapore University of Technology and Design, Huzhou University, Beihang University.

+ICCV 2023 Workshop Paper

   <a href='https://tianrun-chen.github.io/SAM-Adaptor/'><img src='https://img.shields.io/badge/Project-Page-Green'></a>
 ##

 <a href='https://arxiv.org/abs/2304.09148'><img src='https://img.shields.io/badge/ArXiv-2304.09148-red' /></a>
+Update on 30 August: This paper will be prsented at ICCV 2023.
 Update on 28 April: We tested the performance of polyp segmentation to show our approach can also work on medical datasets.
 <img src='https://tianrun-chen.github.io/SAM-Adaptor/static/images/polyp.jpg'>
 Update on 22 April: We report our SOTA result based on ViT-H version of SAM (use demo.yaml).
 We have also uploaded the yaml config for ViT-L and ViT-B version of SAM, suitable  GPU with smaller memory (e.g. NVIDIA Tesla V-100), although they may compromise on accuracy.